bbauska/W3Cx-5of5/module2/module2.md

 #### Explanations

-HTML code: this time we've used an oninput in each input field, and an onchange attribute on the <select> HTML drop down menu:
+<p>HTML code: this time we've used an oninput in each input field, and an onchange
+attribute on the &lt;select&gt; HTML drop down menu:</p>

 ```javascript
 <div id="controls">